nianticlabs/acezero/README.md

 python export_point_cloud.py point_cloud_out.txt --network /path/to/ace_network.pt --pose_file /path/to/poses_final.txt
 ````

+The script can either write out TXT of PLY files, decided by the file extension of the output file you specify.
-The script will write the point cloud into a text file in the format `x y z r g b` per line for each point.
+If the output file has a .txt extension, the script will write the point cloud into a text file in the format `x y z r g b` per line for each point.
+If the output file has a .ply extension, the script will write the point cloud into a binary PLY file.
-This format can be imported into most 3D software, e.g. Meshlab, CloudCompare, etc.
+Both formats can be imported into most 3D software, e.g. Meshlab, CloudCompare, etc.
+The PLY format is understood by Nerfstudio for initialisation of Gaussian splats.
 Note, you can also point the script to an existing visualization buffer, `result_folder/renderings/iterationX_mapping.pkl`, which already contains the point cloud so it does not have to be re-generated.

+Point clouds can be exported either using OpenGL or OpenCV coordinate conventions.
+Nerfstudio expects OpenCV coordinates.
+The script can extract sparse or dense point clouds.
+The sparse point clouds have more filters applied and look cleaner.
+The dense point clouds tend to work better for Gaussian splatting if you have a lot of images (2000+) as they cover more of the background.

 #### Export Cameras as Mesh